Table of contents

 At the same time, demand for apartments is likely to remain softer, but more and more Queenslanders are turning to townhouses in Brisbane's inner suburbs as a preferred style of accommodation.

-Are you wondering what's ahead for the Brisbane property market in 2024?
+Are you wondering what's ahead for the Brisbane property market for the rest of 2024?

 Brisbane continues to be one of Australia’s strongest capital city housing markets and is likely to remain so throughout 2024, with dwelling values continuing to go from strength to strength.